JoaoBLeite/LogicCircuit/README.md

   - MayTheForceBeWithYou( );

 ## // Files menu:
-  01) Equivalence**XXX**gate: To demonstrate the equivalence of logic gate XXX based on the NAND and NOR ports.
+  A) Equivalence**XXX**gate: To demonstrate the equivalence of logic gate XXX based on the NAND and NOR ports.
 Composed of a Logisim file and an image of it.

 * Equivalence*NOT*gate;
 * Equivalence*AND*gate;